-The P2020 team have been very busy since the industry webinar on 17 January, and this is update provides you with key information following the webinar.
+The P2020 team has been very busy since the industry webinar on 17 January 2020, and this update provides you with key information following the webinar.

 - PSCPs having to name their PSCMs at framework bid stage.